 LEDs » Addressable RGB LEDs Based on the SK9822/APA102 » SK9822/APA102C-Based LED Strips »

-This LED strip has a length of 2 m and contains 120 RGB LEDs that can be individually addressed using an easy-to-control SPI interface, allowing you full control over the color of each RGB LED.
+This high-density LED strip has a length of 1 m and contains 144 RGB LEDs that can be individually addressed using an easy-to-control SPI interface, allowing you full control over the color of each RGB LED.
 The flexible, waterproof strip runs on 5 V and can be chained with additional SK9822 strips to form longer runs or cut apart between each LED for shorter sections.

 Alternatives available with variations in these parameter(s): length RGB LED density Select variant…